 Two subwoofers

-Having two subwoofers offer a lot of flexibility with placement.
-They can be placed in each corner of your front wall for a start.
-You can also move them closer toward the center of the wall as long as each subwoofer is roughly an equal distance away from the side walls.
-Placing the subwoofers at locations of 1/4 the front wall width is recommended to achieve the smoothest response.
+Having two subwoofers offers a lot of flexibility with placement.
+They can be placed in each corner of your front wall.
+You can also move them closer toward the center of the wall as long as each subwoofer is roughly an equal distance from the side walls.
+Placing the subwoofers at locations of 1/4 the width of the front wall is recommended to achieve the smoothest response.
 For example, if your front wall is 4 meters wide, try placing your subwoofers about 1 meter away from the side walls.

 Dual subwoofers can be placed symmetrically along the front wall for a smooth bass response.
 Dual subwoofers can be placed symmetrically along the front wall for a smooth bass response.